I quit my job.

 And while quitting your full-time job during a pandemic is definitely extreme, there are other ways to work within your passions, to live creatively, whatever career you’re in.

-This blog is an attempt to uncover those ways, those shiny gems of creativity and purpose hiding just beneath the surface — those “strange jewels within us all.”
+This blog is an attempt to uncover those ways, those shiny gems of creativity and purpose hiding just beneath the surface — those “strange jewels,” as Elizabeth Gilbert calls them, “within us all.”

 There’s plenty of room. 🎢